Mindfulness meditation: 14 simple exercises to cultivate serenity

 Cloud meditation

-- Be observant of your thoughts, as if you were watching the clouds go by.
-Your role is to remain aware of the sky and its movements.
-If you find yourself distracted by thoughts, don't blame yourself.
-It's only natural.
-Gently bring your attention back to the sky and continue the practice.
+Become an observer of your thoughts, as if you were watching the clouds pass by.
+Your role here is to remain aware of the sky and its movements.
+If you find yourself distracted by thoughts, it's no big deal.
+It's natural.
+Gently bring your attention back to heaven and continue your meditation.

-Cloud meditation helps you to develop a more detached mind towards your thoughts.
-It reminds you that your thoughts are fleeting and that you are not defined by them.
-The more you practice, the more you can cultivate a more peaceful relationship with your thoughts and better manage the fluctuations of the mind.
+This meditation helps you develop a more detached mind from your thoughts.
+It reminds you that your thoughts are fleeting and that they often do not belong to you.
+With practice you will really become more zen!

 Compassion meditation